Order continuity and regularity on vector lattices and on lattices of continuous functions: Preliminaries on

-We will see below that we cannot expect the same property from dense sublattices of $\Co\left(X\right)$.
+We will see below that the statement of Corollary \ref{sul} in general does not hold for dense sublattices of $\Co\left(X\right)$.
 On the other hand, since the set of restrictions of elements of such sublattices to a compact set $K\subset X$ forms a dense sublattice of $\Co\left(K\right)$, we get the following result.